 Our Top Picks

-These classic black wire shelves from Fleximounts are a study in simplicity.
-The company prides itself on “easy one-person installation with all hardware included.”
-Their guided instructions will help you drive holes into wall studs (or concrete block) in all the right places, and an included bubble level ensures accuracy.
+These classic black wire shelves from FLEXIMOUNTS are a study in simplicity.
+The company prides itself on manufacturing storage products that are easy for one person to install on his or her own.
+Clear and detailed instructions are included, along with all the hardware you’ll need, and even a bubble level to help you ensure accuracy.
 Each kit comes with two wire shelves and the high-quality screws and brackets you’ll need for mounting.
-Choose from five different shelf sizes (1-foot-by-3-foot; 1-foot-by-4-foot; 1-foot-by-6-foot; 2-foot-by-4-foot; and 2-foot-by-6-foot), and arrange the shelves however you like—side by side or stacked.
+Arrange the shelves however you like—side by side or stacked.
 Thanks to their heavy-duty steel construction, each shelf can bear up to 400 pounds.

 Designed for stashing seasonal gear and equipment you don’t use often, these ceiling storage dropdown units are 96 inches long, 48 inches wide, and 22 to 40 inches high (adjustable, depending on your needs).
 Thanks to their sturdy, lasting, rolled-steel construction, you’ll feel secure when walking underneath—believe it or not, this rack can bear up to 600 pounds.
-Installation is straightforward; the brand’s YouTube channel walks you through the whole process.
-Unlike other ceiling units made of plywood or wire, the welded metal of the Fleximounts delivers the utmost in safety and durability.
+Unlike other ceiling units made of plywood or wire, the welded metal of the FLEXIMOUNTS delivers the utmost in safety and durability.